mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Prepared Spells of Level 1+.**_ You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose a level 1 spell from the Bard spell list. _[Equine Tribute](ch-5-rhythmancy-spells.md#equine-tribute)_ or _Heroism_ are recommended.

 You can prepare a number spells equal to your total number of Rhythmancy Points.
-Whenever that number increases, choose additional spells from the Bard spell list until the number of spells on your list matches the number on the table.
+Whenever that number increases, choose additional spells from the Bard spell list until the number of spells on your list matches your total number of Rhythmancy Points.
 The chosen spells must be of a level for which you have sufficient Rhythmancy Points to cast.
 For example, if you're a level 11 Fighter, your list of prepared spells can include three Bard spells of levels 1, 2, and 3 in any combination.

 _**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one spell on your list with another Bard spell for which you have sufficient Rhythmancy Points.